ChopinLang/helpers/README.md

-# Nyx Helpers
+# Chopin Helpers

-A collection of useful helper functions used internally in the Nyx interpreter
+A collection of useful helper functions used internally in the Chopin compiler.

 ## Installation